cheuklau/kthw-with-terraform/README.md

               --num-kube-masters 2 \
               --num-kube-workers 2
 ```
-- The above example spins up two master nodes, two worker nodes and one node for the Nginx load balancer (all of t2.micro size and running in us-west-2).
+- The above example spins up two master nodes, two worker nodes, and one node for the Nginx load balancer (all of t2.micro size and running in us-west-2).
 Note that every node allows all incoming and outgoing connections!
 Please secure as necessary within AWS security group settings!

 ## Running Smoke Tests